 - Preheat the oven to 350°F. Spritz a metal non stick 13 x 9- inch pan with baking spray.
 Set aside.

-- On the stove top, melt together the butter and brown sugar.
+- On the stove top, melt together the butter and brown sugar in a medium size saucepan.
 Cook over low heat for 2 minutes until the sugar is dissolved, then remove to a mixing bowl to cool.

-- Pour into the prepared pan, and sprinkle the remaining 1/2 cup of crushed Butterfingers on top.
+- Pour batter evenly into pan, and sprinkle reserved 1/2 cup of crushed Butterfingers on top.

 - Bake for 25 minutes.
 Test the center with a toothpick before removing from the oven.
 Look for moist crumbs, not a clean toothpick.
 Do not over bake.